Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.

 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child.
 Safeguarding children and child protection guidance and legislation applies to all children up to the age of 18.

 From 1st July 2015 all schools are subject to a duty under section 26 of the Counter Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent Duty.
 It applies to a wide range of public-facing bodies, including all primary and secondary schools.

-Schools can build pupils’ resilience to radicalisation by providing a safe environment for debating controversial issues and helping children to understand how they can influence and participate in decision making.
-Schools are already expected to promote the spiritual, moral and cultural development of pupils and, within this, fundamental British values.
+Schools can build learners’ resilience to radicalisation by providing a safe environment for debating controversial issues and helping children to understand how they can influence and participate in decision making.
+Schools are already expected to promote the spiritual, moral and cultural development of learners and, within this, fundamental British values.